Age is just a number—or is it? Pitting discrimination against practice needs

 Two days later Dr. Gleason asks to revisit the conversation with the practice owner.
 He tells Dr. Hart that he feels he should not have been asked to leave or downsize his role in the practice based on his age.
 It’s true that he has altered some of his techniques with the passing years.
 On the other hand, he is wiser, is more experienced and has greater overall perspective than some of his younger colleagues.
 Dr. Gleason adds that he certainly does not want to think he’s being singled out in his workplace because of his age.

 Dr. Hart listens and respects Dr. Gleason’s self-advocacy, but he also hears the veiled threat of an age discrimination lawsuit in the conversation.
 He does not believes that age is the issue per se, but rather the way Dr. Gleason is aging.
-Even if the accusation of age discrimination were untrue, the time, money and distraction would not be worth the formal defense in a discrimination case.
+Even if he's not being discriminatory, though, the time, money and distraction would not be worth the formal defense in a civil case.

 Dr. Hart withdraws his suggestion of retirement in lieu of scheduling the doctor for fewer hours.
 He is not happy to have his hands tied, as he describes it.
 Nevertheless, even with this setback, he will continue to pursue his level of staff performance excellence in his practice.